PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 - Use OverlayFS for saving results and reduce the number of files in the host file system
 keypoints:
 - Singularity can deal with an OverlayFS, but only one OverlayFS can be mounted per container instance
-- As each core writes results to a single `processorN`, this works for saving results inside each `overlayN`
+- As each core writes results to a single `processor*`, this works for saving results inside the corresponding `overlay*`
-- Unfortunately, the `reconstructPar` tool cannot read results from several `overlayN` files.
+- Unfortunately, the `reconstructPar` tool cannot read results from several `overlay*` files at the same time.
 Therefore, decomposed results must be copied back to the host file system before reconstruction.
 - Last point may seem like a killer, but extraction and reconstruction may be performed in small batches avoiding the appearence of many files at the same time in the host file system.
 - Here the small batch is of size=1 (just a single time result), but the following episode deals with batches of larger size
 ---